bq1990/private-scale/README.md

 # weigh-in

-Multi-user web application providing simple weight tracking.
+A multi-user web application providing simple weight tracking.
 Uses security by obscurity instead of registration/login.

 Built with Flask and Postgres.
 Utilizes some common Flask extensions, including Flask-SQLAlchemy and Flask-WTF.

+Responsive layout created with Bootstrap 4, and a couple lines of JQuery.

 Tested on Python 3.5.1